postmanlabs/labs-docs/v6/pro/integrations/gitlab.md

 <ol start="4">
   <li>Click <b>Add Integration</b>.
-Your Collection is pushed to your GitLab project under the filename that you specified and saved as a single JSON file.
+Your Collection is pushed to your GitLab project under the directory that you specified and saved as a single JSON file.
 This is illustrated in the following screen:</li>
 </ol>

 [![file in Gitlab project](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Gitlab_CustomDomain_Collection1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Gitlab_CustomDomain_Collection1.png)